Explosive synchronization in networks of Type-I neurons with electrical synapses: Model

 In Type-I neurons, the change from excitatory to oscillatory state is achieved by the injected current and occurs through a saddle Node on invariant circle (SNIC) bifurcation.
 The Quadratic Integrate-and-Fire (QIF) model is a simple yet powerful neuronal model that captures the essential dynamics of Type-I neurons.
 The following equations describe the QIF model:

 where $V_i$ is the voltage of $i^{th}$ neuron in the network.
 The term $\eta_i$ represents the external current injected into the neuron, and the term $I_{i, syn}$ represents the net synaptic current flowing into neuron \textit{i}.
 When $V_i$ reaches a large threshold value, $V_p$ (often approximated as $+\infty$), it is reset to a large negative value, $V_r$ (often taken as $-\infty$), to mimic the action potential firing and reset process of a neuron.
 Eq.~(\ref{qif-main1}) describes the approach of a QIF neuron to the threshold by the normal form of SNIC bifurcation, while Eq.~(\ref{qif-main2}) represents the reset process.
 When $\eta_i <0$, the neuron is in an excitable state, and if $\eta_i>0$, it oscillates, mimicking a train of action potentials (spikes).
 The frequency of spiking increases gradually with $\eta_i>0$ from an arbitrarily low value - a characteristic of Type-I neurons.
 A well known variable transformed version of the QIF model is the ``$\Theta$-neuron model" \cite{ermentrout_parabolic_1986}.
-In a recent work \cite{clusella_kuramoto_2022}, the QIF model was shown to reduce to the Kuramoto-Sakaguchi model with $V_p= -V_r = \infty$, under weak synaptic coupling and weak heterogeneity.
+This is a popular choice when the system is amenable to Ott-Antonsen ansatz and thereby to dimensionality reduction \cite{chandra_modeling_2017, so_networks_2014}.
+However, when interactions between the neurons are mediated by electrical synapses, synaptic coupling needs to be approximated to avoid singularity \cite{ermentrout_gap_2006} in the $\Theta$-neuron model.
 In our work, we couple the QIF neurons through electrical synapses, leading to the following form for Eq.~(\ref{qif-main1}).